hehedaozuiteng/CC3K/README.md

 #### CC3K

-this is a c++ project which is make by me and my university friends such as a final project of course CS 246.
+this is a c++ project made by me and my friends such as a final project of course CS 246.

 To use this game, should put the Makefile into all files in folder "src", and run makefile in a Linux environment.